Processing xrefs and conrefs within a conref

 The paragraphs are used by content reference from other topics, including the

-using-topic-01.dita
+using-topic-01.dita topic:

 Following resolution of the content references and processing of the